Creating VeeamZIP Backups

-To create a VeeamZIP file:
+To create VeeamZIP backups:

-- In the infrastructure tree, select a host or VM container in which the VM(s) that you want to back up reside.
+- Open the Inventory view.
+In the infrastructure tree, select a host or VM container (Hyper-V host, cluster, SCVMM, SCVMM tag, SCVMM host group, VM group, or volume) in which the VMs that you want to back up reside.

-- In the working area, select the VM(s) and click VeeamZIP > VeeamZIP on the ribbon or right-click the VM(s) and select VeeamZIP.
+- In the working area, select the VMs and click VeeamZIP > VeeamZIP on the ribbon or right-click the VMs and select VeeamZIP.

 If the shared folder requires authentication, select the necessary credentials from the Credentials list.
 If you have not set up credentials beforehand, click the Manage accounts link or click Add on the right to add necessary credentials.
 For more information, see Managing Credentials.